rinigus/osmscout-server/scripts/import/mapbox/README.md

 # Mapbox GL tiles

 Mapbox GL map import is based on [OpenMapTiles schema](https://github.com/openmaptiles/openmaptiles).
-The schema will be developed further in future and proposed upstream.

-In contrast to OpenMapTiles approach, this import procedure does not require docker images and is using the database accessible directly.
+In contrast to OpenMapTiles approach, this import procedure does not require docker images and is using the directly accessible database.
 The scripts from OpenMapTiles repositories have been adjusted, if needed.
+All import is done in Linux, but similar approach could work on other platforms as well.

 ## Preparation of PostGIS database

 Install PostgreSQL, PostGIS using your distribution.

-### Initialize PostGIS

 To initialize local PostGIS database: